angular/angular/DEV_ENVIRONMENT.md

 To run the e2e tests, run `yarn e2e`.
 To run lint, run `yarn lint`.

+You can debug unit tests by running `yarn test` with the `--debug` option.
+This will allow you to manually connect a browser to the Karma server.

 ### Getting Packages from Build Artifacts
 Each CI run for a Pull Request stores the built Angular packages as [build artifacts](https://circleci.com/docs/2.0/artifacts).
 The artifacts are not guaranteed to be